 MOD Pizza has both cauliflower and gluten-friendly crusts!
 At Mod, you can dine in, order carryout, or even get delivery.
 The gluten-free crust is vegan and made primarily with rice flour!
 They even have dairy-free cheese to add as a topping.
 The cauliflower crust is also gluten-free, but, like the pizzerias above, neither crust is recommended for someone with celiac disease.
 These crusts are both thin, crispy, and full of flavor!

-Eating out with a gluten sensitivity can be hard.
+Eating out with gluten sensitivity can be hard.
 Thankfully many restaurants are becoming more accommodating by offering a gluten-free menu.
-Below are my top three favorite chain restaurants you can enjoy a delicious gluten-free pizza pie when dining out with family and friends.
+Below are my top three favorite chain restaurants where you can enjoy a delicious slice of gluten-free pizza while dining with family and friends.

 BJ’s Restaurant and Brewhouse has a gluten-free pizza crust that is anything but boring.
 It has the perfect amount of spices mixed in that brings the same (and maybe even more) flavor than a regular crust.
 All of the sauces, cheese, and toppings at BJ’s are gluten-free, except for the meatballs, so you can customize the pizzas to your liking!
 Additionally, BJ’s avoids cross-contamination in the kitchen, so these pizzas are celiac-approved.

 California Pizza Kitchen is another great restaurant to indulge in a gluten-free pizza!
 They use a cauliflower crust that contains egg and dairy, so it wouldn’t be suitable for a vegan.
 They also use a certified gluten-free crust and ingredients, so anyone with celiac would be safe to eat here!
 CPK also offers kid’s sized gluten-free pizzas.